episod/developer-relations-template/README.md

 All these categories are your responsibility in developer relations whether another team owns the work product around them or not.
 As you identify your weak spots and how you could better serve your unique developer audience, begin hiring those who can make a major impact in one or more of these specializations.

+As your team grows and each specialization team becomes their own thing, you need to find ways to mix and remix the cross-functional work together.
+Usually one or more people on the team will emerge as "operators" who cross the boundaries of 2 or 3 different teams, contributing to sample apps, documentation, product development, and advocacy all at the same time.
+Take a penny, leave a quarter kind of work.

 ### Metrics

+Developer relations is largely a faith-based operation.
+You believe that your work is going to make a developer more likely to succeed and that a developer's success is good for your platform.

+That belief, along with empathy, motivates most decisions developer relations teams will make day-to-day.
+Just as you don't want your team to watch the clock like their work is a form of torture, you also don't want to focus _overmuch_ on trailing metrics you don't have much direct control on.

-_Local_ metrics are within direct influence of the developer relations team, like pageviews, time on page, developer experience survey results, activation rates, feature adoption and breadth, even measurements like `XX% of developer relations team agree` on a path forward.
+_Local_ metrics are within direct influence of the developer relations team.
+You can increase time on page.
+You can encourage readers through a specific funnel.
+You can reduce error rates in the CLI.
+Identifying friction is quantifying friction.
+Reduced friction is a local metric in developer relations' control and will, with faith, influence developer activation and enablement.
+Developer relations _can_ drive feature adoption and breadth.
+Your platform is best when your developer relations team loves it; `XX% of developer relations team agrees X is good` is a measure worth tracking.

+Find what is locally relevant for your team.

 ## Activation